Full-Time

 • Develop processes and tools to assess manufacturing issues, manage technical risk, and evaluate changes to vehicle configuration

-Relativity Space focuses on producing and launching 3D printed reusable rockets, catering to the growing demand for space infrastructure.
-Their main product, the Terran R, is designed to launch various payloads into space, including satellites and future manned missions.
-The rockets are made using advanced 3D printing techniques, which simplify the manufacturing process, lower costs, and reduce production time.
-This approach allows Relativity Space to offer a competitive alternative in the aerospace market.
-Unlike traditional rocket manufacturers, their emphasis on reusability and innovative designs sets them apart.
-The company's goal is to provide efficient and cost-effective launch services, as demonstrated by their successful launch of Terran 1, the largest 3D printed object, into space.
+Relativity Space focuses on producing and launching 3D printed reusable rockets for the aerospace industry.
+Their main product, the Terran R, is designed to carry payloads into various orbits, including Low Earth Orbit and Geosynchronous Transfer Orbit.
+The rockets are made using advanced 3D printing techniques, which simplify the manufacturing process, lower costs, and reduce production time compared to traditional methods.
+This approach allows Relativity Space to offer a competitive alternative in the market.
+Unlike other aerospace companies, Relativity Space emphasizes reusability and efficiency in its rocket designs.
+The company's goal is to support the growing demand for space infrastructure by providing reliable and cost-effective launch services.

 Company Stage